opentechschool-zurich/cpp-co-learning/programming-principles-and-practice/11-customize-IO/ale/00-stream/README.md

 Ignore punctuation and case differences.

-Elimiate duplicates from the output.
+Eliminate duplicates from the output.